 Physics of Nuclear Fusion: Reactions

 Current nuclear reactors use nuclear fission to generate power.
 In nuclear fission, you get energy from splitting one atom into two atoms.
-In a conventional nuclear reactor, high-energy neutrons split heavy atoms of uranium, yielding large amounts of energy, radiation and radioactive wastes that last for long periods of time (see How Nuclear Power Works).
+In a conventional nuclear reactor, high-energy neutrons split heavy atoms of uranium, yielding large amounts of energy, radiation and radioactive wastes that last for long periods (see How Nuclear Power Works).

 In nuclear fusion, you get energy when two atoms join together to form one.
 In a fusion reactor, hydrogen atoms come together to form helium atoms, neutrons and vast amounts of energy.
 It's the same type of reaction that powers hydrogen bombs and the sun.
 This would be a cleaner, safer, more efficient and more abundant source of power than nuclear fission.